Nicholai518/mindex-code-challenge-2024/notes.md

 Write a test for John Lennon to confirm 4 Direct Reports Write a test for Paul McCartney to confirm 0 Direct Reports Write a test for an invalid employee id

+### Task 2
+Create Compensation
+- Employee
+- Salary
+- Effective Date

+Create two new Compensation REST endpoints:
+- POST
+- GET (EmployeeID)

+ These should persist and query the Compensation from the persistence layer.

+ Naming Error: "EmployeeRespository.cs"

+ - Inlcude employee id in POST request, does not make sense to include entire employee
+ - Then use the employee service to get the employee for Compensation